Taco Wallace

-Lawrence "Taco" Lasalle Wallace (born April 18, 1981) is a former American football wide receiver.
+Lawrence "Taco" Lasalle Wallace (born April 18, 1981) is an American former professional football wide receiver.

-College
+College career

 Wallace began his collegiate career at Mt San Antonio College in California where he started for two seasons.
 He then transferred to Kansas State for his two final years.
 As a senior in 2002, Wallace led the team with 39 receptions for 704 yards and five touchdowns.

-Pro career
+Professional career

+Seattle Seahawks (first stint)

-Wallace was drafted in the 7th round by the Seattle Seahawks in the 2003 NFL Draft with the 224th overall pick.
+Wallace was selected in the seventh round by the Seattle Seahawks in the 2003 NFL draft with the 224th overall pick.

-He moved in and out of the Seahawks lineup, being at best a fifth string Wide Receiver, until he was released.
+He moved in and out of the Seahawks lineup, being at best a fifth string wide receiver, until he was released on September 3, 2005.